c-grimshaw/c-grimshaw.github.io/content/writing/technical/go-primer.md

 spectacular language features will explain concurrent execution clearly.

-Using a practical example, we're going to try and model a contrived military activity using normal (synchronous) coding practices, exploring some Go syntax as we progress, and we'll see how far it takes us.
+Using a practical example, we're going to try and model a contrived military activity using single-threaded coding practices, exploring some Go syntax as we progress, and we'll see how far it takes us.
 Then, when we run into issues, we'll introduce concurrency, and evaluate the outcome.

 Let's get underway!

-## life and times of an officer cadet
+## life and times of a cadet

 I can't think of a better candidate for the following exercise than an Officer Cadet.
 They're programmed to do exactly what you tell them, and they